Search:

 Welcome Hall

-A montage of photos—a global portrait of faces from the pages of The Christian Science Monitor TM—welcomes you to a new experience at the Christian Science Plaza.
+A montage of photos—a global portrait of faces from the pages of The Christian Science Monitor—welcomes you to a new experience at the Christian Science Plaza.
 The How Do You See the World? experience offers stories and experiences that explore progress and possibilities throughout the world as you consider your own place in it.

 Three different exhibits connect you to positive change flowing out of the inspired actions of everyday people in countries and cultures globally:

-Mapparium TM globe + Our World: Mapping Progress
+Mapparium globe + Our World: Mapping Progress

 The three-story Mapparium globe—one of Boston's most well known landmarks—shows the world at one moment in time—1935.
 A short narration lets you consider the world before World War II from an entirely different perspective—from the inside of the world looking out.
 (Will require a timed ticket and paid admission – adults $6, youth 0-17 free)